-J. Contes, an Englishman, claims that he is getting some very interesting information con-cerning "Lementary Spirits."
-He says: "Lemen-tary philosophers," that is, those who invoke these spirits, in this part of the country, are per-sons who never heard of elementary spirits or of the Theosophical Society of New York, or the wonders of Ghost-land, or the visions of exposes and elves in Corniel mines or elementary gnomes and elves in Cornish mines, or elsowhere as recorded by Emma Hardinge-Britten or Catherine Woodforde.
-Neither have they heard of the diakka" of A. J. Davis.
+J. Contes, an Englishman, claims that he is J. Coates, an Englishman, claims that he is getting some very interesting information concerning "Lementary Spirita."
+He says: "Lementary philosophera," that is, those who invoke these spirits in this part of the country, are persons who never heard of elementary spirits or of the Theosophical Society of New York, or the wonders of Ghost-land, or the visions of gnomes and elves in Cornish mines or elsewhere, as recorded by Emma Hardinge-Britten or Catherine Woodforde.
+Neither have they heard of the "diakka" of A. J. Davis.